Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Applies to all code
 -------------------
 Try to maintain a 100-character line limit.
-If your code exceeds it with up to 5 chars, it's OK if the code looks better on one line.
+If your code exceeds it with up to 5 characters, it's OK if the code looks better on one line.
 Otherwise, break it up.

 Use spaces, and use tab-spacing 4.
 Always fine-tune alignment when lines are broken up.